 Even as appreciation for bilingualism grows in our colleges, that appreciation isn’t always equal.
 The bilingualism of students from monolingual backgrounds is celebrated, even as the bilingualism of different students is dealt with as a hassle to be “constant.”

-Allow students to attract all the gear in their language toolbox to examine, communicate, and explicit themselves. • Encourage flexible language practices (translanguaging).
+Allow students to attract all the gear in their language toolbox to examine, communicate, and express themselves. • Encourage flexible language practices (translanguaging).
 For instance, if we ask college students to define a paper they are assigned, they can be allowed the freedom to apply any layout and language that assists them in arranging their thinking.

 • Promote context-rich language development (legitimate peripheral participation).
 Provide actual examples of language use in exceptional areas—including communicating needs at a medical doctor’s visit, negotiating policies with college leaders, or applying to a job inside the hospitality industry—and allow for actual, guided verbal exchange in one’s spaces.